ekelseya/personal-website/building/cage-rage-rater.md

 ### Accessibility

 This app is probably the least accessible app in existance.
-At a bare minimum, I need to add keyboard navigation and implementation.
+At a bare minimum, I need to add keyboard navigation and functionality.

 ### Comments